Philippines floods force tens of thousands to flee homes

-Christmas Day floods in the Philippines forced the evacuation of nearly 46,000 people from their homes, civil defence officials said Monday.
+MANILA: Christmas Day floods in the Philippines forced the evacuation of nearly 46,000 people from their homes, civil defence officials said on Monday.

-Two people were killed and nine others were missing after heavy seasonal rain inundated parts of the southern region of Mindanao, the officials added.
+Eleven people were killed and 19 others were missing after a week’s worth of heavy seasonal rain in the southern and eastern regions of the country, they said, updating earlier official figures.

-The disaster dampened celebrations on the mainly Catholic nation's most important holiday.
+The flooding hit the south on Sunday, with the disaster dampening celebrations on the mainly Catholic nation’s most important holiday.

+Rivers overflowed, swamping rural villages and highways as well as the cities of Ozamiz and Oroquieta, Governor Henry Oaminal for the province of Misamis Occidental said on the government radio.

+“The heart of the city was flooded including the public market.
+Power was cut off and there was no (telephone) signal,” he said, referring to Oroquieta, the provincial capital with 72,000 residents.

 “The waters rose above the chest in some areas, but today the rains have ceased,” civil defence worker Robinson Lacre told AFP by phone from Gingoog city, which accounted for 33,000 of the 45,700 people evacuated from their homes.

-The coastguard said it rescued members of more than two dozen families in Ozamiz city and Clarin town at the height of the flooding.
+The coastguard said it rescued members of more than two dozen families in Ozamiz and nearby Clarin town at the height of the flooding.

-Photos released by the coastguard showed its orange-clad rescuers cradling toddlers plucked from homes in waist-deep floodwaters.
+Photos released by the coastguard showed its orange-clad rescuers cradling toddlers plucked from homes at nighttime in waist-deep floodwaters.

+The coastguard said it also rescued 23 fishermen aboard two boats that capsized when hit by big waves off the southern city of Zamboanga on Sunday.

+Nineteen people remain missing, most of them subsistence fishermen from the country’s Pacific seaboard who went to sea despite rough conditions.

-The central and southern Philippines have been hit with bad weather as the disaster-prone nation of 110 million people began a long Christmas holiday.
+The weather turned bad as the disaster-prone nation of 110 million people prepared for a long Christmas holiday.

 Millions of people travel to their hometowns for family reunions during this period.